Is it safe to feed my dog raw food?

-What kind of illness does Salmonella cause?
+What kind of illness does salmonella cause?

 Symptoms of salmonellosis in humans generally start 12 to 72 hours after exposure and include: